apostrophecms-legacy/apostrophe-site/README.md

       locals: {
         // Extra locals visible to every nunjucks template.
 Functions and
-        // data are both fair game
+        // data are both fair game.
+You may also pass a function that takes
+        // the site object as its sole argument and returns an object containing
+        // the desired locals as properties.
         embiggen: function(s) {
           return s * 1000;
         }